Andy Fraser: Later period (1980s–2015)

 In 1984, Fraser released another album of his own.
 Fine, Fine Line featured ex-Back Street Crawler drummer Tony Braunagel, Bob Marlette (keyboards), Michael Thompson (guitar) and David Faragher (bass), with Fraser contributing vocals.
-One of the songs on the album, "Do You Love Me" — a cover of the Berry Gordy Jr.-penned song — spent five weeks on the Billboard Hot 100, peaking at number 82 in March 1984.
+One of the songs on the album, "Do You Love Me" — a cover of the Berry Gordy Jr.-penned song – spent five weeks on the Billboard Hot 100, peaking at number 82 in March 1984.

 Having been diagnosed with HIV, he was later diagnosed with Kaposi's sarcoma, a form of cancer that had been very rare until the onset of the AIDS epidemic.
-This time-line was called into question by Fraser's subsequent revelation that he was gay.
+This timeline was called into question by Fraser's subsequent revelation that he was gay.

 He played bass with former Free colleague Paul Rodgers at Woodstock '94, but otherwise kept a low profile until 2005, when a new release, Naked and Finally Free, appeared.
 At the time of the new album's release, Fraser was interviewed by Dmitry M. Epstein for the DME website and revealed: "To be quite honest, I never thought of myself as a bass-player.
 I actually only used the bass-guitar because the other kids in our school-band wanted to be the singer, or drummer, or guitarist.
 I have always thought of myself as doing whatever was necessary to make the whole thing work.
 I'm happy adding piano, or tambourine, or anything that helped".

 In early 2006, writing for Vintage Guitar magazine, Tom Guerra conducted a comprehensive interview with Fraser, covering his career, influences and instruments and, in April, Fraser responded to the revival of interest in his music by announcing two rare live shows at Southern California's Temecula Community Arts Theatre on 4 May.
 The shows, accompanied by an eight-piece band, were his first live performances since the 1994 Woodstock reunion.

 In 2008, he wrote and sang the song "Obama (Yes We Can)", to support the campaign to elect Barack Obama as president of the United States.

 In May 2010, Fraser was interviewed for BBC Two's documentary series titled Rock 'n' Roll.
 The project includes a five-part documentary, narrated by British music show anchor-man Mark Radcliffe plus online and radio content.
 "The documentary aims to explain the success of some of the greatest bands of the past 50 years, including the Who, the Police, the Doors, Bon Jovi and the Foo Fighters".

 In mid-2013, Fraser played a supporting role as bassist in the band of protege Tobi Earnshaw for a short series of UK dates.
 Accompanying Tobi Earnshaw and Fraser was a veteran ally, guitarist Chris Spedding.
 Fraser produced and mentored Earnshaw on a number of album releases.